amankapoor/wordpress-security-header-optimization/docs/README.md

 Getting started?
 Read [this article](https://developers.google.com/web/fundamentals/security/csp/) about Content Security Policy by Google and [this extensive guide](https://www.smashingmagazine.com/2016/09/content-security-policy-your-future-best-friend/) by Smashing Magazine.
 Test your security header configuration at [securityheaders.io](https://securityheaders.io/).

-The CSP configuration of the plugin is based on a JSON object containing the CSP directives.
+The CSP configuration of the plugin is based on a JSON object containing CSP directives.

 Mozilla [reports](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) the availability of the following directives: